 More republican would be to avoid all pronouns and use the person’s name, e.g. “I gave it to Dennis”.
 But this can be awkward if the name is long (Hermione) or repetitively used, or if the person’s name is in flux too.
 What to do with someone who’s Ernestine to some, Dr. Peters to others (and Ernest in the country).
 Once a person settles on a single gender the grammatical problem pretty well resolves: good manners suggest one use the pronoun “him” for one who dresses male and calls himself Alphonse, not Alice.

 It’s now to be asked, have we addressed the broader problem of those who see any gender identification as an injustice of the capitalist, repressive system?
 I answer, does it matter?
 I suspect these folks are unhappy with themselves, and will never be otherwise, but that’s just a suspicion.
-Even unhappy folks do good, even when they do bad too.
+Even unhappy folks do good, and sometimes it’s when they try to do bad.
 Here’s a poem “International Women’s Day” (1920) by–Alexandra Kollontai (1920).

 Down with the world of Property and the Power of Capital!
 Away with Inequality, Lack of Rights and the Oppression of Women – The Legacy of the Bourgeois World!
 Forward To the International Unity of Working Women and Male.
 Workers in the Struggle for the Dictatorship of the Proletariat: The Proletariat of Both Sexes!

 Ms Kollontai was a main founder of Women’s day, and this is/ was a good thing.
-She was also a daughter of privilege and a fan of Stalin’s brand of social engineering (the sort that hung engineers from the lamp-posts as a warning to anti-proletarians).
+She was also a daughter of privilege and a fan of Stalin’s brand of social engineering: the sort that hung engineers from the lamp-posts as a warning to anti-proletarians.
 She was Soviet ambassador to Sweden, and as ambassador, kept Sweden from helping Poland or Finland when Stalin and Hitler joined forces to simultaneously invade those countries and murder the population.
-I find that the world is crazy, and so are the people who do things.
+She did her good and bad together as one package.
+I find that the world is crazy this was, and so are the people who do things.
 You just have to try to take the good with the bad, and laugh if you can.
-You can not do otherwise.
+Matey here owes as much to yer mate.